See Who’s Speaking

 Her ethics expertise is grounded in regulatory and governance service at a variety of professional levels.
 Kemp served as a CFP Board Hearing Panel volunteer in 2019, was appointed to the Disciplinary and Ethics Commission from 2021–2024, and currently serves on the CFP Board’s Standards Resource Commission, contributing directly to the interpretation and application of professional standards.

 Kemp’s courses blend real-world case studies, behavioral insight, and live audience interaction to help professionals navigate ethical gray areas with clarity and confidence.
-Her approach replaces “check-the-box” compliance with meaningful learning that strengthens professional judgment, fiduciary mindset, and trust."
+Her approach replaces “check-the-box” compliance with meaningful learning that strengthens professional judgment, fiduciary mindset, and trust.

-Ethics+: A Practical Application of the CFP® Board's Codes and Standards
+Ethics+: A Practical Application of the CFP® Board's Codes and Standards (2 CFP® Ethics CE)

 9:00 am - 11:00 am, Wednesday, Apr 22, 2026